Two Leaderboards Nobody Reads Together: Why arena.ai Doesn't Tell You About Self-Hosted AI

 Cost

-Daily output of 500,000 tokens at $75 per million output tokens (Claude Opus 4.7 list price) equals $37.50 per day, $1,125 per month.
+Daily output of 500,000 tokens at $25 per million output tokens (Claude Opus 4.7 list price as of 2026-05-13: $5 input / $25 output per MTok) equals $12.50 per day, $375 per month.
 The same workload on local Mistral Small 4 NVFP4 at 41 tok/s takes roughly 3.4 hours of compute, 480 Wh, about 10 cents at €0.30 per kWh.
-The DGX Spark amortizes against this workload in three months.
-After that, the next 500,000 tokens cost electricity.
-The ratio is 11,000-to-1 per token, in exchange for roughly 80 Elo points of quality.
+The DGX Spark hardware amortizes against this workload in roughly nine months at this token volume.
+After that, the next 500,000 tokens cost electricity only.
+The cloud-to-self-host cost ratio is 125 to 1 per day of operating expense once the hardware is paid off, in exchange for roughly 80 Elo points of quality.

 Sovereignty